-You get Chase Freedom Unlimited points, but they’re meant to function like cash back.
-Basically, Chase Freedom Unlimited is part of the Chase Ultimate Rewards program, which is a points-based system that lets you trade each point you earn for a penny in cash back, gift cards or travel.
-So the 1.5 Freedom Unlimited points you get for every $1 you spend are the equivalent of 1.5% cash back.
+You earn Chase Freedom Unlimited points, but they’re meant to function like cash back.
+Basically, is part of the Chase Ultimate Rewards program, which is a points-based system that lets you trade your points for cash back.
+So, the 1.5 points you get for every $1 you spend are the equivalent of 1.5% cash back.

-Here’s how Chase Freedom Unlimited points work:
+Here’s how the points work:

 You can trade your points for cash back, gift cards or travel at a rate of 1 cent per point.

 There is no minimum number of points needed to redeem for cash back.
 You can redeem any number of points for travel and pay any leftover balance with your card.
 For gift cards, points will depend on the cost denomination.

 Your points will not expire as long as your account is open.
 But you will lose them if you close your account before redeeming.
 You will also lose them if Chase closes your account for any kind of fraud, abuse or lack of payment.

 Most Chase Freedom Unlimited cardholders redeem their points for cash back.
 However, Chase Freedom Unlimited isn’t necessarily the best cash back credit card on the market.
 While it does give you a respectable 1.5% rate, you might also want to consider Citi Double Cash Card, which gives you 2% cash back on all purchases.